-Migration Steps for Dropbox to Google Shared Drive(Business)
+7. Steps to Migrate Data From Dropbox to Google Shared Drives

 - A CloudFuze Account

 - Dropbox admin login credentials